seanzxx/rest_boot/README.md

 5. Open a web browser and go to `http://localhost:8080/hello`

 You should see a "Hello, world!" message in your web browser.
 This demonstrates how to define a simple resource class and respond to HTTP requests.

+## Upgrading from 1.x
+Version 2.0.0 introduces the following breaking changes:

+1. **Update to Java 11:** The minimal Java version required to run this application has been updated from 1.8 to 11.
+If you are currently using an earlier version of Java, you will need to upgrade to Java 11 or later before upgrading to version 2.0.0.
+2. **Switch to Jakarta EE:** We have switched to using Jakarta EE instead of Java EE.
+This change affects the APIs and libraries used in the application.
+If your code references any Java EE APIs or libraries, you will need to update them to the corresponding Jakarta EE versions.
+The following import need to be updated:
+   * `javax.ws.rs` -> `jakarta.ws.rs`

+By making these changes, we are able to take advantage of the latest features and improvements in Java and the Jakarta EE platform.
+However, please note that these changes may require modifications to your code, configuration, and dependencies, and should be carefully considered before upgrading to version 2.0.0.

 ## License